WebDevLuke/Front-End-Style-Guidelines/front-end-style-guide.md

 3. I like to link to articles which may have inspired this thinking.
 4. An example of a subheader.
 In this case creating the block for the headings component.
 It's important to include the HTML code for the component otherwise the next developer won't know how its structured.
 5. This is a modifier for the headings component as per BEM.
 This particular one adds more emphasis to your chosen heading.
-6. A nested modifier which adds positioning styles when your component is nested within the footer component.

 ### CSS Do's & Dont's